Cameron-Nann-Python/Microsoft_Power_BI_Projects/convert_unstructured_data_with_an_index_column/README.md

 # Converting Unstructured Data with an Index Column

 ## Overview
-At times, data will be in a format that is not suited for analysis.
-In this project, I will examine an unstructured dataset that
+At times, data will be in a format that is not suited for analysis and must undergo transformations.
+In this project, I will examine sample order data that must be tabularized for data analysis.

 ## Getting Started
 The dataset is intially loaded into Power BI Desktop.
 There is only one column that stores all of the data, which appears to have three distinct sections: